FireworksX/graph-state/README.md

 ```

 ### 📘 Retrieving the own state
-State stores the relationships between graphs, but since it is a kraf itself, it can also
+State stores the relationships between graphs, but since it is a graph itself, it can also
 can store a state.

 ```js